AIOU, JICA Join Hands To Help People Exploit CPEC Potential - UrduPoint

 The university had devised special courses in computer, tractor repairing, poultry and farming to provide technical training to the people and help them earn respectable livelihood.

-He said even the university arranged courses in tailoring and embroidery with private partnership to train girls in Gilgit Baltistan region.
+He said even the university arranged courses in tailoring and embroidery with private partnership to train girls in Gitgat Baltistan region.

 To a question the AIOU VC told APP that the university was providing education to all irrespective of their age, gender or social status.
 He said, there no age bar on acquiring education from AIOU, adding free education was being provided to transgender community, jail inmates and children of martyrs while concession was also being provided to orphans and poor students.